hindabdeslamat/UserWave/README.md

+# UserWave
+🌊 UserWave – Modern React + Redux CRUD App A beautiful and responsive CRUD application built with React, Redux, React Router, and Bootstrap 5.
+UserWave allows you to add, edit, delete, and list users with a modern UI design inspired by admin dashboards.
 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts